 From historical samplers to expansive tapestries, embroidery has been an inspiring, expressive art form for thousands of years.
-Lately, an increased interest in embroidery has led to the emergence of artists who are pushing the boundaries of the medium.
-Here, you won’t see any simple embroidery hoops with messages that range from coy to cheesy.
+Lately, though, an increased interest in the craft has led to the emergence of makers who are pushing the boundaries of the medium.
+We’re not talking about simple embroidery hoops with cheesy inspirational quotes—these are thoroughly modern works of art.

 The Colorful Creative